 Why do you want to leave your current job?
 Or Why were you let go in your last job?

 What they’re trying to find out: They want to know if the reason you are leaving (or was let go) is related to your attitude, performance or values.
 They also want to find out what you are looking for in a position or workplace.

-How to answer: If you trying to leave a toxic work environment, resist the temptation to badmouth your current or past employer.
+How to answer: If you’re trying to leave a toxic work environment, resist the temptation to badmouth your current employer.
 This is unprofessional.
-Instead, focus on the idea that you are taking advantage of a better job opportunity.
-If you were laid off fired, don’t worry.
-This is not uncommon during this time of pandemic.
+Instead, focus on the idea that you’re taking advantage of a better job opportunity.
+If you were laid off or fired, don’t worry.
+This is not uncommon during the pandemic.
 Emphasize your past accomplishments and the measures you have taken after being out of work.

 Sample answer: “I loved working at XYZ Company.
 Unfortunately, their biggest client had to close its business last year at the height of the pandemic.
 This had a major effect on revenues and they had to downsize.
-I was one of their most recent hires.
+I was one of their most recent hires so I was among those who were let go.
 I was proud of the work I did there even if it was a short stint.
 My former manager is one of my strongest references.”

 What is your expected salary?

 What they’re trying to find out: Employers might ask this to see if you know the industry-standard rates for your job and position, or if you know your worth.
 However, some (bad) employers might be checking if they can get away with a lower salary or they just want to know if they can afford you before they spend more time and resources convincing you to work for them.